Guidelines for Search Committees and Job Seekers on Entry-Level Faculty Recruitment and Hiring

 - Candidates and members of search committees should be aware that visits to a campus, meals and other social activities included, are all inherent parts of the interview and should be conducted accordingly.

 - Members of departments and search committees should not discuss other candidates with a visiting candidate.

 VII.
 Negotiating an Offer

 The committee welcomes comments and suggestions from members.
-Direct correspondence to Staff Liaison, Committee on Academic Freedom and Professional Rights and Responsibilities, MLA, 26 Broadway, 3rd floor, New York, NY 10004-1789, or email@example.com.
+Direct correspondence to Staff Liaison, Committee on Academic Freedom and Professional Rights and Responsibilities, MLA, 85 Broad Street, suite 500, New York, NY 10004-2434, or firstname.lastname@example.org.
 Rev. May 2013.

 - To minimize misunderstanding and anxiety during negotiations about offers, departments should explain the process to candidates before any offers are made.
 Departments should communicate with candidates regularly and openly about the status of the search process.
 All parties should be aware that, especially in times of fiscal uncertainty, circumstances beyond the institution's control may delay or disrupt the hiring process.

 - No candidate should be required before 31 January to give a final answer to an offer of a position without tenure for the following academic year, however early an offer is tendered.